krishaamer/green-filter-research/research/literature/design.md

 Shin et al. (2019) synthesis review of 463 studies shows wearable devices have potential to influence behavior change towards healthier lifestyles.
 Saubade et al. (2016) finds health tracking is useful for motivating physical activity.
 Apple is a leader in health tracking.
 Apple (2022a): In a 2022 report Apple outlines its plans to : “Empowering people to live a healthier day”.
 Apple (2022b) Apple’s HealthKit provides a growing list of health metrics.
 Liu et al. (2019) tracks how wearable data is used for tracking sleep improvements from exercise.
 Grigsby-Toussaint et al. (2017) Sleep apps and behavioral constructs.

+Blood sugar trackers.
+Bloog glucose tracking is popular even for people without diabetes, to optimize their activity Anon.
+(2021b)

 Another aspect is tracking one’s mental health.
 Tyler, Boldi and Cherubini (2022) surveys the use of self-reflection apps in the UK (n=998).

 Use technology Wearables to be more aware of one’s health.